apache/apisix-ingress-controller/docs/en/latest/concepts/annotations.md

 The value of the annotation should be the namespace of the service.

-In the example configuration below, the Ingress resource in the default namespace references the httpbin service from the test namespace:
+In the example configuration below, the Ingress resource in the `default` namespace references the httpbin service in the `test` namespace:

 ```yaml
 apiVersion: networking.k8s.io/v1